 Reporting RSUs in H&R Block software

-H&R Block follows the same W-2 plus 1099-B pattern. fix basis before accepting refund estimates.
+H&R Block follows the same W-2 plus 1099-B pattern — fix basis before accepting refund estimates.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?